robinwojcik3/FloreApp/README.md

 ## Additional features

-- The results table includes buttons linking to INPN, Biodiv'AURA and OpenObs maps for quick reference.
+- The results table includes buttons linking to INPN and Biodiv'AURA maps for quick reference.
 - Clicking a species name copies the Latin name to the clipboard.
 - Google Gemini can generate a comparison table with optional text‑to‑speech playback.